ulerdogan/Team-Satoshi-s/README.md

 The list bookings menu will ask for passenger name and id number and will display all the bookings for that particular passenger with their ids and flight information as above.
 ***
 ### How can i run it?
+The codes have been written in VS Code and compiled by GCC with MinGW.
 The **main.c** file is the source code of the program.
 You can compile it on your own computer or you can run **main.exe** on Windows computers.
 **password.txt** file is the file database to record adminstrator password to reach adminstrator panel.
 You can use pre-setted password *1773* or delete this file and create this file database at the beginning of the program.
 **flights.txt** file is the file database to record flights.
 You can delete this file and create in the program by adding flights or use the one that we add.